ungov/ungov.github.io/library/means-test-pensioner-benefits.md

 At a time when the government is still seeking to bring balance to the public finances, and with further tax increases and / or spending cuts seemingly inevitable, there is no credible economic case for continuing with universal pensioner benefits.
 For many well-off pensioners, the winter fuel allowance and its ilk are simply free money to be spent on whatever they please, paid for by everyone else.

 Simply abolishing the three main universal pensioner benefits would save several billion pounds a year.
-If we didn't want to go this far, then an element of means testing could reduce the bill significantly by limiting entitlement to pensioners with income below a certain level ([median household earnings](http://www.theguardian.com/money/2014/mar/25/uk-incomes-how-salary-compare), say).
+If we didn't want to go this far, then an element of means testing could reduce the bill significantly by limiting entitlement to pensioners with incomes below a certain level ([median household earnings](http://www.theguardian.com/money/2014/mar/25/uk-incomes-how-salary-compare), say).

 **Further reading**